tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 - "Analyze our current hiring process and suggest a more efficient, GDPR-compliant version for the HR sector."
 - "Design a detailed business process for managing inventory stock-outs in a retail environment."
+- "Create an SDLC development and release process for a WebDev application and microservices using an Agile Scrum 2.0 base"

 ---